NJIT-Highlander-Racing-Electrical/BajaDAS/README.md

 ### GPS Design Goals

-* CAN-Bus integration to report latitude, longitude, time, and date (using TJA1051T CAN Transceiver)
+* CAN-Bus integration to report latitude, longitude, time, and date
 * Should we use GoouuuTech GT-U7 module that we have with active antenna, or buy a new one like an M10Q and use without active antenna?
 Pros/Cons?
 * Voltage regulator
 * Custom PCB